San Diego Health archives...

 According to the Montana Department of Public Health and Human Services, eggs don't deserve the bad reputation they've received over past 40 years.
 In fact, eggs fit perfectly into an overall healthy diet.

-"But aren't eggs loaded in cholesterol?" you may ask.
+popular topic "But aren't eggs loaded in cholesterol?" you may ask.

 While it's true that one egg contains a bit more than 200 mg of cholesterol (which would be more than half of the suggested total daily amount for an average adult), eating eggs does not raise the blood cholesterol level in most humans.
 No link has been found between egg consumption and heart disease or stroke!
 On the contrary, eggs are rich in nutrients that may actually promote heart health.
 Other benefits of eating eggs include: